ntop/ntopng/doc/src/plugins/localization.rst

 are localization keys. ntopng converts that keys to localized strings based on the current user language.

+All plugin files except :code:`manifest.lua`, which is only meant to be used for background operations, support localization.

 Plugins and Localization
 ------------------------